tony-azevedo/LabelSelectedFramesForDLC/README.md

 Additional scripts add a bit of functionality.
 For directions on their use, see below.

-Methods_CycleThroughDirectoriesAndApplyScript.m will start at the parent directory and navigate to each movie directory in turn and run Methods_LabelSelectedFramesForDLC.m.
-If you have labeled a movie in the past and would like to label additional features that don't tend to move but are likely to be falsely identified by DLC, you can use the Methods_AddNewStaticBodyPart.m script to do that.
-Finally, you might start by labelling 170 frames of a particular movie but may not want to continue training the network on all of them in the future.
-In that case, Methods_SelectSubsetOfLabeledFramesForDLC.m with extract a random set of N images (line 12), storing the originals in a subdirectory.

 # Before running the script

 **(1) edit the bodyparts variable:**